 - Expanding our expertise and visibility as contributors to understanding the Northwest’s distinct challenges and opportunities related to issues such as immigration, economic development, and social welfare.
 For example, collaborate with the professional schools to expand faculty and student work on regional history, government, politics, society, arts and literature, sustainability and the environment, and make Willamette more visible to external scholars, policymakers, and the public;

-- Deepening our understanding of sustainability as a unifying principle across the curriculum, using the Zena Forest and Farm, other regional facilities to which Willamette has access, and connections with the graduate schools to build distinctive interdisciplinary approaches to critical regional issues relating to the four E’s of sustainability (education, environment, economics and equity);
+- Deepening our understanding of sustainability as a unifying principle across the curriculum, using the Zena Forest, other regional facilities to which Willamette has access, and connections with the graduate schools to build distinctive interdisciplinary approaches to critical regional issues relating to the four E’s of sustainability (education, environment, economics and equity);

 - Enrolling an undergraduate student population that reflects the demographic diversity of the regions from which the majority of our students are drawn;